Vanalio/Neat-AI/note.md

 ## CHECK

 - all the returns (redundant, mixed to side effects, computing them when not needed because an attribute is present in self or elsewhere, etc.)
-- what happens to neurons (copied, cloned). when inherited or muted, shared?

 ## ADD